AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

 // @internal (undocumented)
 export type AccountCache = Record<string, AccountEntity>;

+// Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
+// Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
+// Warning: (tsdoc-html-tag-missing-greater-than) The HTML tag has invalid syntax: Expecting an attribute or ">" or "/>"
+// Warning: (tsdoc-malformed-html-name) Invalid HTML element: An HTML name must be an ASCII letter followed by zero or more letters, digits, or hyphens
+// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
 // Warning: (ae-internal-missing-underscore) The name "AccountEntity" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal
 export class AccountEntity {
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    static accountInfoIsEqual(accountA: AccountInfo | null, accountB: AccountInfo | null, compareClaims?: boolean): boolean;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static accountInfoIsEqual(accountA: AccountInfo | null, accountB: AccountInfo | null, compareClaims?: boolean): boolean;
     // (undocumented)
     authorityType: string;